 Long-term stay (3 months or more)

-For serious Buddhist practitioners or those considering the possibility of ordain as Theravada Buddhist monk.
+For serious practitioners considering the possibility of becoming a monk.

-The first 3-6 months (within the tourist visa period) is a period of mutual adaptation and evaluation of the character and behavior.
+The first six months (under a tourist visa) serve as a period of mutual adaptation and evaluation.

 Allows the practitioner to better understand their mind and ensure the correctness of their choice and the sincerity of their intention.
 It is important to remember that initial enthusiasm may fade over a time.
 A long-term stay provides an opportunity to observe how the mind reacts to monastic life in different circumstances.
 Often people discover that their mind behaves unexpectedly in unfamiliar conditions, which helps to understand oneself and one's true intentions more deeply.